 Bonding Rabbits

-Prerequisites for a sucessful introduction
+Prerequisites for a successful introduction

-Before attempting an introduction, the rabbits should be spayed or neutered, and you should wait for a 4-6 weeks after the surgery before proceeding with the introduction.
+Before attempting an introduction, the rabbits should be spayed or neutered, and you should wait for 4-6 weeks after the surgery before proceeding with the introduction.
 This delay both ensures proper healing and gives the hormones a chance to dissipate.
-This delay is especially important with a newly neutered male, as a male bunny can still be fertile for two weeks after fixing.
+This delay is especially important with a newly neutered male, as a male bunny can still be fertile for two weeks after neuter.

 Many of the calls we receive are from well-meaning rabbit caregivers who bring a new rabbit home, put him with their existing rabbit, and think all will be fine.
 Sadly, these hasty introductions often result in serious harm or injury from biting, chasing, or other forms of attack.